-I’m a writer, so my whole career has been surrounded by deadlines, due dates, and schedules.
-This need to plan flowed into my personal life, where filling out my planner became an actual hobby of mine.
+I’m a writer, so my entire career has been surrounded by deadlines, due dates, and schedules.
+This need to plan flowed into my personal life, where filling out my planner became an actual hobby.
 So it was no surprise to me that when I became a mom, I’d want to have some control over my kid’s sleep schedule too.

 Sleep Schedules Saved My Sanity

 When my daughter was born, I did not immediately follow a schedule.
 I let those first few weeks become one very long day and didn’t focus on any routine.
 But, around the 6-week mark, I began to instill some of the things I learned from the research I did while pregnant.
 Soon, those long, sleepless days became more manageable as I learned how to teach my daughter her days from nights and was able to have a rough timeframe of when she slept and when she ate.
 Not only did this make me a happy mom (a plan, yes!), but I also noticed my baby become happier.
 She was easily calmed, hardly fussy, and began to sleep through the night very early on.

 Of course, I know every baby is different.
 But once a schedule proved to work with my daughter, I never looked back.
 Today, my daughter is 18 months old and still on a sleep schedule.
 This means I am, in turn, on her schedule as well.
 No, I will not plan a playdate with you during her naptime.
 We will not attend an event with her if it is past her bedtime.
 And no, we will not “just be flexible this once” to suit your needs.
 If you crave routines as I do, here are a few ways to do it with your kid’s sleep schedule.